COMMUNITY AND GOVERNMENT RESOURCES

 A loss of a job can be devastating.

-Here are some programs that can help you get back on your feet.
+Here are some Community and Government Resources that can help you get back on your feet.

 Search for free or low-cost services like medical care, food, housing, job training in your area.